grant-olson/fpga9685/README.md

-When choosing pins for this test be sure to use pins that are NOT hooked up to any other capacitors/resistors/ICs/components that allow different peripherals to use the GPIO pins.
+When choosing pins for this test be sure to use pins that are NOT hooked up to any other capacitors/resistors/ICs/components that allow different peripherals on your board to share the GPIO pins.
 The author wasted a day and much confusion after using pins 68 and 69 on his Tang Nano 9K.
-These are also attached to a HDMI output voltage matching network that broke the open drain functionality in very confusing and unpredictable ways.
+These are also attached to a HDMI output voltage matching network and broke the open drain functionality in very confusing and unpredictable ways.

 After testing successfully use the settings used on the test pins for